 34 Nancy Knoerzer - The Gift

 I like the story of how I came to record this story.
-I went to see an elderly woman named Nancy Knoerzer who lived in Montclair, New Jersey, because I learned that her father had been an artist who painted windows for Tiffany and who also worked as a radio actor performing radio live plays with the actors such as Boris Karloff.
+I went to see an elderly woman named Nancy Knoerzer who lived in Montclair, New Jersey, because I learned that her father had been an artist who painted on glass and who also worked as a radio actor performing radio live plays with the actors such as Boris Karloff.
 Montclair is located close to New York City and, as such, it is home to both middle class families and some quite wealthy families.
-Nancy’s home was lovely but modest compared to some of the nearby mansions and I noticed that much of the space of her small living room was taken up by a Steinway grand piano.
-Well, after I finished my interview and was heading for the door I asked how she came to own such a beautiful instrument.
+Nancy’s home was lovely but modest compared to some of the nearby mansions, and I noticed that much of the space of her small living room was taken up by a Steinway grand piano.
+So after I finished my interview and was heading for the door, I asked Nancy how she came to own such a beautiful instrument.
 She then told me a story that caused me to unpack my microphone and digital recorder again.
 Here is that story.

 35 Oleta Singleton - Five Turkeys

 Aristotle believed that courage was the first virtue because it made all the other virtues possible.
-There’s physical courage, of course, but perhaps of greater consequence is personal moral courage.
-It is what we look for in our leaders and in ourselves.
-Of all the people I interviewed for the Telling Takes Us Home series I was most impressed with a 93-year-old woman by the name of Oleta Singleton.
+There’s physical courage, of course, but perhaps of greater consequence is moral courage.
+It is the kind of courage we look for in our leaders and hope to discover in ourselves.
+Of all the people I interviewed for the Telling Takes Us Home series, I was most impressed with a 93-year-old woman by the name of Oleta Singleton.
 Like Betty Farmer who told the story about planting beans, Oleta was one of the “belles” at the West Virginia State Folk Festival in Glenville, WV.
 Despite her age, she was spirited and funny and her use of the English language had about it a certain quality that is now only found in letters written long ago.
-I’ll feature more of her stories soon but I thought this one was a right one to start with.
+I’ll feature more of her stories in the future but I thought this one was a right one to start with.

 36 John Wheeler - Lunch in a Pickup Truck

-37 Darryl Cornell/Agnes Holt - Magic of Radio
+37 Darryl Cornell and Agnes Holt - The Magic of Radio

-The first by Darryl Cornell tells about his grandfather’s love affair with radio when he was a boy growing up in East Texas.
+The first is told by Darryl Cornell recounts his grandfather’s love affair with radio when he was a boy growing up in East Texas.

 The second story I recorded when I stopped by the senior center in Portage, Michigan.
 I was wondering if someone might have a good family story to share and was introduced to Agnes Holt who was celebrating her 100th birthday.